2019 Inductees

 Ferdinand "Fernie" Flaman

 Ferdinand “Fernie” Flaman was born in Dysart and raised in Regina early on.
 Starting out, Flaman played with a variety of Regina Minor hockey teams until 1943 when the Boston Olympics, a Boston Bruins’ farm team, enticed him to move to the United States.
 With Flaman’s help, the Olympics dominated the Eastern Amateur Hockey League from 1943 to 1946, capturing the league championship each year.
-Flaman would then make a stop with the Hershey Bears before moving onto the…
+Flaman would then make a stop with the Hershey Bears before moving on to the…

 Read more